Steph Scully: Reception

 A Sunday Mail contributor later observed "Steph's return to Erinsborough hasn't been a happy one."
 Melinda Houston, writing for The Sydney Morning Herald, called Steph "one of the suburbs' more interesting villains" due to her history as a "drunkard, murderer, kidnapper and psychotic".
 However, Houston pointed out that those events were not really Steph's fault and added "there's no question she's about to liven things up."
 A TVNZ included Steph in their list of the top 30 Neighbours' characters, and stated "Steph made her mark as a tomboy with a zest for life.
 Heartache and loss saw her lose her fun-loving attitude, but she managed to regain it."
 Steph was placed at number eighteen on the Huffpost's "35 greatest Neighbours characters of all time" feature.
 Journalist Adam Beresford described her as "a big fan favourite", "the coolest biker chick to ever rev up Ramsay Street" and assessed that she had a "torrid time" during her storylines.
 Owing to her mental health issues and fluid sexuality, Beresford believed that Steph was one of "the most intriguingly complex characters the show has ever had".
+In 2015, a Herald Sun reporter included Steph and Libby's bike accident in their "Neighbours' 30 most memorable moments" feature.